JoshuaR830/Discounts/README.md

 - I realised that I could simplify the program by having just one method to calculate A, B, C, D & E so refactored the program
 - I then realised that I could split the main routine into methods too
 - On splitting up main I realised that test also repeated some of this so I created a new class that the test class and discount class could both extend to minimise duplication
+- I added JavaDocs which should make the code more understandable